JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/number_wiggle.rst

 Inputs
 ------

-- **Seed** - Seed for the random generator, Where different seed generate different noise.
+- **Seed** - Seed for the random generator, where different seed generate different noise.
 - **Evolution** - A float that is the variable of the function wiggle.
 - **Speed** - It is the frequency of the noise or the rate of change of the values.
-- **Amplitude** - It is the range of the output values in both positive and negative direction, Means if the *Amplitude* is equal to 1, the value will range between -1 and 1.
+- **Amplitude** - It is the range of the output values in both positive and negative direction, Means if the *Amplitude* is equal to 1, the values will range between -1 and 1.
 - **Octaves** - It is the number of levels of details.
 - **Persistance** - It is the strength of the details added from *Octaves*